22 Healthy Sweet Snacks

 9. Banana Ice Cream

 This one-ingredient sweet snack is so easy to make!
-Simply peel and freeze bananas, then add them to a blender or food processor and blend until rich, creamy and smooth.
-The frozen bananas will create a thick ice cream-like texture that you can eat as is, but once you’ve got the basics down you can create fun and funky flavours like chocolate peanut butter banana nice cream.
+Simply peel and freeze bananas, then add them to a blender or food processor and blend until rich, creamy, and smooth.
+The frozen bananas will create a thick ice cream-like texture that you can eat as is, but once you’ve got the basics down you can create fun and funky flavors like chocolate peanut butter banana nice cream.